RachelfromIreland/CPI-Project/README.md

 ## Features

 ### Existing Features
-- Welcome Message with a prompt asking a user if they have visited before.
-    - Inputting 'yes' will prompt the user to enter their username and password.
-    - Inputting 'no' will allow the user to create an account.
-        - Validation functions ensure inputs meet the prompted requirements.
-    - Any other response prompts a message stating a 'yes' or 'no' response is required.
+- Django admin is utilised to allow staff to log in as a superuser.
+    - The superuser can view, edit and delete bookings for all users.
-- After login, a user can search for books by title.
+- After login, a user can book, view, edit and delete parties.
-    - If the book is available the user will have the option to check it out.
+    - If the party time slot is available the user will have the option to book it.
-    - If a book is unavailable the user will be informed of the return date.
+    - If a time slot is unavailable the user will be informed and asked to choose a different slot.
-    - If a title is not found the user will be prompted to try again and informed that titles are case sensitive.
-- After searching for a book and taking one of the first two steps above, the user is given the option to search again or exit the program.
-Choosing to exit begins the program again.
+    - If a user wants to edit or delete bookings, they will have the option to cancel the changes.
 - The contact form is powered by ![Formspree](https://formspree.io/).
     - Forms are sent using this format: